SHORT STORY 16

 “Projections of the higher-self?”

-“Just manifestations of the unconscious?”
+“Manifestations of the unconscious?”

-“Unless of course, they are indeed really there.”
+“Unless of course, they are indeed there.”

 “Can memory make anything real?”

-“But why the fuck do I see them at all?”
+“Why the fuck do I see them at all?”

 “The cursed third-eye.”

 “Fuck my third-eye!”
-I snapped, thumping the metal railing just as some tourists began climbing up the staircase.
+I snapped, thumping the metal railing, just as some tourists began climbing up the staircase.
 “I see them with these two fuckers!
 And they see me!”